feipenghe/aptamer-pursuit/README.md

 The following is the structure of the repository:

-### experiments/
+### archive/
-This folder runs experiments related to the data.
-These experiments don't involve modeling.
+This contains all archived files.

-### src/models/
+### src/model/
-This contains model scripts as well as stored checkpoints.
-If you want to experiment with something related to models, use these files.
+This contains model scripts and saved checkpoints.

 ### src/data/
-Datasets, json files, and data processing scripts that can be imported into model files.
+This contains datasets, json files, and data processing scripts.

+### src/generation/
+This contains scripts for optimization algorithms.

+### src/plot/
+This contains plotting scripts and saved plots.